Getting to know Darren Hicks

 Wurth Australia knows talent when they see it.
 South Australian Paralympic cyclist, Darren Hicks resonates strength, passion and determination.

 Cycling is a very expensive sport.
 From the cost of several customised bicycles, to the constant upkeep and travel expenses, we wanted to help Darren achieve his goals without having to worry about the cost of tools and maintenance products.
-We had the joy of interviewing Darren as he works tirelessly to reach his next goal – the Track National Championships being held in Brisbane at the end of the year.
+We had the joy of interviewing Darren as he works tirelessly to reach his next goal – the Road and Track World Championships held in Scotland later this year.